Take a deeper look at MindfulnessUK

 How it all began

-MindfulnessUK was created by our Senior Partner Karen Atkinson, a respected and regulated mindfulness and compassion and yoga teacher, with over 30 years experience, and author of Compassionate Mindful Inquiry in Therapeutic Practice.
+MindfulnessUK was created by our CEO Karen Atkinson, a respected and regulated mindfulness and compassion and yoga teacher, with over 30 years experience, and author of Compassionate Mindful Inquiry in Therapeutic Practice.
 Throughout Karen’s career mindfulness and compassion have underpinned her work.

 Having gone to Australia with her family, Karen spent her early years there before returning to the UK aged 11, and later studied for her Nursing Studies Degree and become a Registered General Nurse.
 During her nursing career she witnessed first-hand the impact an holistic approach has on well-being and the happiness it can bring to patients.

-Karen says: “The best thing about being the Senior Partner at MindfulnessUK, is that every day I work with a great team who share my vision of building a compassionate mindfulness community of practitioners and qualified teachers, sharing the transformational potential of mindfulness and compassion with others.
+Karen says: “The best thing about being the CEO at MindfulnessUK, is that every day I work with a great team who share my vision of building a compassionate mindfulness community of practitioners and qualified teachers, sharing the transformational potential of mindfulness and compassion with others.

 MindfulnessUK was founded to teach mindfulness and compassion and to train others to teach it, because I wanted to share that joy with others.
 I cannot imagine my life without mindfulness and compassion practices.
 It empowers me to make choices on a moment by moment basis.
 It helps me to keep everything in perspective and to be more compassionate to myself and others, always.
 I consciously immersed myself into compassion practices during my recovery from cancer, soon after setting up MindfulnessUK.